Q100328: What is a Colorspace?

-These colourspaces are then used to calculate how every value of RGB should look like to the average human eye.
+These colorspaces are then used to calculate how every value of RGB should look like to the average human eye.

 Why are there so many colourspaces?

-However as technologies develop, users need access to a wider range of colour values so newer standards are developed to encompass those requirements, such as rec2020 for HDR content.
+However as technologies develop, users need access to a wider range of color values so newer standards are developed to encompass those requirements, such as rec2020 for HDR content.

-Other colourspaces are defined by the physical attributes of the recording devices, so RED for example have a range of colourspaces for their various camera models depending on the capabilities of the cameras hardware.
+Other colorspaces are defined by the physical attributes of the recording devices, so RED for example have a range of colorspaces for their various camera models depending on the capabilities of the cameras hardware.